If you plan to visit the Empire State Building at night, you will surely to have many questions.

 A night visit to New York’s most famous attraction is highly recommended if you want to avoid the crowd and wait in long lines.

-The New York Digital Pass includes tickets to a 60-minute Statue of Liberty cruise, the Empire State Building, and the Metropolitan Museum of Art.
-You also get a 10% discount code, which you can use (five times!) to get discounts on future purchases.
+The New York Digital Pass includes tickets to a 60-minute Statue of Liberty cruise, the Empire State Building, the Museum of Modern Art, and an audio guide app.
+You also get a 10% discount code, which you can use to get discounts on future purchases.

 Best time to visit Empire State at night